miklevin/MikeLev.in/_posts/2024-10-23-the-port-for-real-this-time.md

 Next, we relabel `Customer` to `Client`.
-Internally, the concept is actually `Profile` for invisibly wiring UI-stuff up, but I relabeled what displays to the user to Customer during template development to ensure that it was relabelable.
+Internally, the concept is actually `Profile` for invisibly wiring UI-stuff up, but I relabeled what displays to the user to Customer during template development to ensure that it was reliably relabelable.
 And I'm not going to trust this one to AI as it's too easy to misinterpret and break the app.

 There's a magical mystery line which is one of Jeremy Howard's oddest decisions in designing the FastHTML system.
 Whereas the `Flask` API which all of this stuff is modeled after mainly has the `app` object as an instantiated instance of a Flask server, FastHTML has an app and `rt` instance.
 It uses a novel tuple object returner, so it follows the odd model:

 ```python
 app, rt = fast_app()
 ```

-In other words, you just have to know by learning that calling `fast_app`, which itself is a convenience wrapper for other things, automatically returns at least 2 objects.
+In other words, you just have to know by learning that calling `fast_app`, which itself is a convenience wrapper for other things, automatically ***returns at least 2 objects***.
 Now when you're doing database work the parameters and arguments crammed within that open/close parenthesis is going to be a whole bunch of stuff including your arbitrarily named table definitions.
 I say arbitrarily because you only ever really name them insofar as it has meaning later on in how these objects get returned from the factory class.
 So in Jeremy's classic `todo` list example, 2 objects are returned:

 ```python